hamzahmalik101/hamzahmalik101.github.io/README.md

 - Responsible for new sales and existing client growth.
 - Helped drive sales by sourcing new clients and convincing existing customer base to make additional purchase.
 - Negotiated with investors through strategic alternatives allowing a healthy relationship between the company and its shareholders due to reduced risk and greater returns.
 - Utilized SQL and R to evaluate the feasibility and potential success of different pricing models, and to monitor performance and growth opportunities across different categories.

+### **July 2020 - July 2022 : Business start-up Bannerbazaar**, Islamabad, Pakistan

+Creative Director
+- Co-founded the company to address the need for high quality banners, of various sizes, delivered on a short turn-around time.
+- Cultivated a wide customer base of 100+ regional and national clients, by understanding specific requirements, and catering to different use-cases.
+- Hired and coached a team of 10, across 3 cities, to run regional operations focused on operational efficiency and quality customer service.
+- Pivoted from self-owned delivery system to low-cost delivery platforms to provide products to customers quickly and efficiently, decreasing delivery cost by 30%.
+- Utilized SQL and R to evaluate the feasibility and potential success of different pricing models, and to monitor performance and growth opportunities across different categories.

 ### **July 2016 - July 2017 : World Wildlife Fund (WWF)**, Islamabad, Pakistan